-A student may be offered a remediation attempt at the sole discretion of the program director.
+A student may be offered a remediation attempt at the sole discretion of the Associate Dean.
 At the conclusion of the semester (after final exam), students who have earned less than 77% for the course may be offered the opportunity to take a comprehensive written remediation exam.
 The grade earned on this exam will be used to determine the student's final grade for the course.
 The highest grade that a student can possibly earn for the course following remediation will be a "C" (77%).
-For example, a student with less than 77% for the course who opts to take the remediation exam will receive a grade of "C" (77%) for the course.
+For example, a student with less than 77% for the course who opts to take the remediation exam and earns a 90% on the exam will receive a grade of "C" (77%) for the course.
 If the student earns a "D" on the exam, a "D" will be recorded for the final grade.
-Only one course may be remediated throughout the entire program of study.